gkdg/k8s-local-development/README.md

 # Warning
 For the moment its better to use `sudo` and `--kubeconfig` flag with the path to the configuration file `.kube/config`.
 I will try to improve file and user permission issues in the near future.

+Another issue is that please do not exceed to 75% of the total amount of your host machine memory when you provide to your VM.
+Vagrantfile has the configuration option to tweak the memory resource according to your need.